 Union: 55 - Hvd Union Cler & Tech Workers

-High School diploma or equivalent, with a technical certification or a minimum of 2+ years relevant work experience in facilities required.
+High school diploma or equivalent or technical certification or a minimum of 2+ years relevant work experience in facilities.

-Must possess a high degree of professionalism and the ability to work independently and effectively with others.
+A high degree of professionalism, the ability to work independently and effectively with others/team player

 EQUAL OPPORTUNITY EMPLOYER: We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.